latenitefilms/Metaburner/docs/lua-scripting.md

 You can manipulate this data any way you want.

+The Lua environment is shared between all instances of the Metaburner Pro plugin, so you can even pass information between different Metaburner Pro Titles!

 You can learn more about Lua Scripting on the [CommandPost website](https://commandpost.io/developer/lua-overview/).